'De cleynen herbarius' van Heyman Jacobs

-Every human being has to deal with the flu, nose bleeding or another ailment from time to time.
+Every human being has to deal with the flu, nosebleeds or another ailment from time to time.
 When we complain about this, there is always a wise grandma, neighbour or other acquaintance nearby who gives advice on how to treat similar complaints with plants, herbs or other remedies.
-Centuries ago these wisdoms were commonplace as well.
-Books like the seventeenth-century work Den cleynen herbarius ofte cruyt-boecxken, whereof an edition is part of the Utrecht University Library collection, testify to this.
+Centuries ago, these wisdoms were commonplace as well.
+Books like the seventeenth-century work Den cleynen herbarius ofte cruyt-boecxken, of which an edition is part of the Utrecht University Library collection, are evidence of this.

 The title page mentions that Den cleynen herbarius ofte cruyt-boecxken (‘The little herbal or herbal booklet’) is written by one H.I.
 With two initials like this, the author does not immediately give away his identity.
 Luckily the book starts with a poem, which offers more information about the name of the author:

 'Comt dan en wilt met luste door wandelen,

 De cruyden en bloemkens (om ‘tperyckel te ontgaen)

 Wiens natuerlycke crachten hier beschreven staen' (p.
 2)

 From this poem we learn the actual name of the author: Heyman Jacobs.
 Unfortunately we know (very) little about him.
 Jacobs probably lived in the north of Holland around 1600, where he spent his time writing several books.
 He was a devout catholic, as demonstrated by the moralizing character of his work.
 It is plausible that he was working in education, wanting to write down his knowledge of medicine and pedagogy (Viaene 1969, 87).